 11. Pelga Falls: A place to relax and be refreshed

-13. Bophill Falls: The Cascade of Tranquility
+13. Bophill Falls: The Cascade of Tranquillity

 15. Kynrem Falls: The Breathtaking Waterfall of Meghalaya